DeyLak/redux-restify/README.md

 ### 21.05.2018
  1. Added `modelConfig` setting for `getArray` and other array getters, allowing to tweak model config for given request

+### 19.06.2018
+ 1. Added `RestifyField` base field class.
+Does not have any functionality yet, but can be used to give a field a verbose name